-Once we have your information we will contact the insurance company and get in touch with you as soon as we hear from them.
+Once we have your information, we will contact the insurance company and then let you know as soon as we hear from them.
 When we contact you, we’ll present one of the following scenarios:

 This scenario can be further broken down into two possibilities:

-Possibility #1: Your insurance is Anthem Blue Cross (state and national), Aetna, Blue Shield, or Brown & Toland HMO.
-Our practice has agreements with these providers so your approval process will be smooth and straightforward.
+Possibility #1: Your insurance is with Anthem Blue Cross, Blue Shield, or Brown & Toland.
+Our practice has agreements with these providers so your approval process should be smooth and straightforward.

 What we will need from you for authorization approval:

 There may be additional requirements based on individual circumstances.

 Once we receive the necessary documents, we’ll start the request for authorization right away!
 It takes 4-6 weeks to receive a response from the insurance providers with whom we have an agreement.